|🌵📈||PHX Business Journal|

 It's always been technically feasible... it's just that no one ever really thought to do it.

-If you're interested, you can read a brief history of Emoji Domains, but the short story is that .ws, as the official designated registry partner of the government of Western Samoa, is, like, a sovereign entity.
+If you're interested, you can read a brief history of Emoji Domains, but the short story is that a ccTLD (county top level domain) like .ws, as the official designated registry partner of the government of Western Samoa, is, like, a sovereign entity.

 As a ccTLD, they're free to experiment, try new things, be pioneers.